SWAced/DatabasesAdvanced/README.md

 **Step 1:**

-wget -q0 - https://www.mongodb.org/static/pgp/server -4.2.asc | sudo apt-key add -
+sudo apt-get update

+sudo apt-get install -y mongodb

 **Step 2:**

-echo "deb [ arch=amd64, arm64 ] https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/4.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org -4.2.list

-**Step 3:**

-sudo apt-get update

-sudo apt-get install -y mongodb-org

-**Step 4:**

-sudo systemctl start mongod
+sudo systemctl start mongodb

-sudo systemctl status mongod
+sudo systemctl status mongodb

 *You can run the status command above to check if your mongod is running.*

 **Step 5:**

-cd <mongodb installation dir>/bin

 mongo

 mongodb://127.0.0.1:27017

+*This command is used to connect to the local database.*

 **Optional Step 6:**

 *You can use this step if you wish to create a user with root privileges in your database.
 Note that the "superuser" and "pass" are just examples for username and password respectively.
 The password "pass" should never be used as password.*

-mongo --host HOST --port PORT

 use admin